Amp63/pyrecli/README.md

 **[Requires CodeClient]**

-Sends all templates in a file back to DiamondFire.
+Sends all templates in a file back to your inventory.
-Essentially the reverse of `scan`.

 Example:
 ```sh